dcasota/vesxi-on-azure-scripts/README.md

 # Getting started

-  Prerequisites: You need an Azure account.
-The lab scripts have been tested on a MS Windows client with installed Powershell.
+  Prerequisite: You need an Azure account with with Virtual Machine contributor role.

   1. Create an Azure GenV2 image of VMware Photon OS using [create-AzImage-PhotonOS.ps1](https://github.com/dcasota/azure-scripts/blob/master/PhotonOS/create-AzImage-PhotonOS.ps1)
   2. Provision an Azure GenV2 vm with VMware ESXi using [create-AzVM-vESXi7.ps1](https://github.com/dcasota/vesxi-on-azure-scripts/blob/master/create-AzVM-vESXi7.ps1)

+  The lab scripts have been tested on a MS Windows client with installed Powershell.

   In the actual development phase, the ESXi setup stops as no network adapter can be found.